sinch/nuget-serversdk/README.md

-# net-callingcallback
+#
-# Sinch Calling Callback Utilities NuGet package, v 1.0.0.7
+# Sinch Server SDK NuGet package, v 1.0.1.0
+This package supports

+	- Signing and making API REST calls to the Sinch backend
+	- Authenticating and interpreting callbacks from the Sinch Backend
+	- Constructing and signing replies to callbacks from the Sinch Backend

-## Overview
+## Calling Callbacks

-This package contains code to parse/interpret calling callback events and create callback replies, a.k.a.
+In this section, we describe how to use this package for parseing/interpreting calling callback events and creating callback replies, a.k.a.
 "SVAMLets".
 For more information on the Sinch calling callback model and SVAML - see the REST callback documentation.

 ## Interpreting a request